dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 * for SDRplay RSPx only (since we need 10MS/s sampling rate)

 # required computer
-for NB-transponder:
-any PC or SBC (Raspberry, Odroid..) running Ubuntu (or compatible like Mint ...)

-for WB-transponder:
-due to the high sampling rate of 10MS/s you need a PC (Intel/AMD) or a fast SBC like the Odroid-N2, Odroid XU4 or Raspberry PI 4.
+a PC (Intel/AMD) or
+a fast SBC like the Odroid-N2, Odroid XU4 or Raspberry PI 4.

-This software can be started twice (for NB and WB) on the same computer.
+may also run on slower computers, not guaranteed, try it.

 # General function of the server
 * capturing samples from the SDR receiver